Skip to content

 Danish development cooperation with states in the global south emphasises women’s and girls’ right to decide over their own bodies.
 This includes deciding how many children a woman wants to have, when and with whom.
 Funds and focus are directed to ensuring access to reproductive and sexual health, to sexual education, and to abortion.

 Denmark has also taken a leading role in fighting gender based violence (GBV) in situations of crisis and conflict.
 GBV is the international term describing violence targeting women and girls.
-Denmark currently chairs the so-called Call to Action against gender based violence, which is an international network of 96 countries, donors, civil society organisations, and UN agencies.
+Denmark currently is currently enrolled in a global Call to Action against gender based violence, which is an international network of 96 countries, donors, civil society organisations, and UN agencies.
 Studies show that cases of gender-based violence rise sharply during times of conflict and crisis.

 Although complete gender equality hasn’t yet been achieved in Denmark, Danish society values equal opportunities for women and girls highly.
 The Danish government, in cooperation with civil society and the private sector, will continue to work towards creating safe and encouraging spaces for all genders, both in Denmark and elsewhere in the world.